1. Adoption Matching Registry

 - Lutheran Family & Child Services

-After a search has been requested, the social worker will attempt to locate the other party to inform them of your interest and educate them about their options.
+The birth parent may request a search for the adult adoptee.
+After a search has been requested, the social worker will attempt to locate the adoptee.
 Once located, they will have three basic options.

 - Option 1 is to register with the Indiana Adoption Matching Registry, allowing the release of confidential information.